 There are a few ways to get to Podgorica: plane, bus, train, and car.
 Each of them come with their pros and cons and also depend heavily on where you are travelling from.
 We flew in but we were coming from Budapest so it was the easiest option.

 We flew with Wizz Air, which is the budget airline for Eastern Europe.
-We’ve actually flew with them a handful of times in the past few months and plan on writing a whole post about our pleasant experiences with Wizz.
+We’ve actually flew with them a handful of times in the past few months and have writing a whole post about our experiences with Wizz.